 But the most touching moment with Sue came a few weeks later.
 On my tenth visit I was holding her hand as usual.
 Then she slowly raised her other hand, put it on my arm and began to gently stroke my arm.
 If I had any doubts about her awareness of her surroundings, this action abolished them.
 Sue was, indeed, still "there," although she, too, was at the very latest stages of the illness and passed away three days later.

 The lesson in these examples is that just because people with Alzheimer's don't talk doesn't mean they aren't perfectly aware of what's going on.
 As a result we should never talk about them as though they aren't present and we should never say anything to them (or to others in the room) that we wouldn't say to them if they were able to talk.

 Another lesson is that we should keep visiting our loved ones with Alzheimer's and keep talking to them even if they don't recognize us and even if they don't say anything to us.
 They may be enjoying the visit immensely but just unable to tell us that.

 Marie Marley is the award-winning author of the uplifting book, Come Back Early Today: A Memoir of Love, Alzheimer's and Joy.
-Her website (ComeBackEarlyToday.com) contains of wealth of information for Alzheimer's caregivers.
+In addition, her website, http://www.ComeBackEarlyToday.comComeBackEarlyToday, contains a wealth of information for Alzheimer's caregivers.